peter1357908/cosc-60-final-project/doc/Protocol.md

 ### Requests:

 * Request to join the network - "000a"
-* Request for a supernode's supernode list - "000b"
+* Request for a supernode's supernode set - "000b"
 * Request for a supernode's Local-DHT (on all files/one file) - "000c"
 * Request for all DHT entries (on all files / one file): - "000d"
 * Request for a file-transfer - "000e"